"WHAT OTHERS ARE SAYING..."

 - “The discovery of the ISA Tile is, indeed, quite fascinating…you may be filling in a significant detail in the history of the shroud with the ISA Tile discovery.” - Msgr.
 Arthur B. Calkins, New Orleans, LA.

--Prof. Dr. Melanie von Claparede, Germany, Art Historian, with 20-year concentration on the Face of God.
+-Prof. Dr. Melanie Luck von Claparede, Germany, Art Historian for over 40 years, with a 20-year concentration on the Face of God.